blueprint-genetics/amiss/docs/paper/methods.md

 License: MIT

-Any restrictions to use by non-academics: CADD annotations[^caddann] require commercial users to contact authors for licensing. dbNSFP [@dbnsfp3] annotations may require licenses for commercial use and must be reviewed individually.
+Any restrictions to use by non-academics: CADD annotations require commercial users to contact authors for licensing. dbNSFP [@dbnsfp3] annotations may require licenses for commercial use and must be reviewed individually.

-[^caddann]: I am not sure whether this refers to all annotations or just the score, which I don't use.

 ## Availability of supporting data and materials